In the realm of financial remedy proceedings following divorce, the duty of full and frank financial disclosure is a long-established principle.

 Family mediation can be an effective alternative tool for disputing couples to reach agreements outside of court.

-For Family Mediation Week (22 to 26 January), we sat down with Kirsten Tomlinson, Senior Associate in our family law team, to answer some of the common questions she gets asked about the mediation process.
+For Family Mediation Week (27 to 31 January), we sat down with Kirsten Tomlinson and Danielle Hutchison in our family law team, to answer some of the common questions we’re asked about the mediation process.

 1. What is family mediation?